mwestacott2046/advent-of-code/README.md

 Solutions to Advent of Code

 ## Solutions for 2020
-Attempting to brush up my python skills using AOC.
+Brushing up my python skills using Advent of Code